j0rge/freeDom/README.md

-freeDom
+THe project freeDom
 =======

-Free Domain Object Module DSL, importers and generators
+Domain Object Model free for all to use with parsers from other data definition forms and generators of code